Animals That Start With K are some of the most fascinating creatures in the world.

 The kelp bass is an animal that starts with the letter K. It is a type of fish found in the Pacific Ocean, from northern Mexico to Alaska.
 It prefers colder waters and is often found near rocky reefs and kelp beds.

-The kelp bass is a predatory fish with a diet consisting primarily of crustaceans and small fish.
+The kelp bass is a predatory fish that primarily eats crustaceans and small fish.
 It can reach up to two feet in length and weigh up to five pounds.
-Kelp bass is brownish-olive, with dark brown spots on their sides.
+The kelp bass is brownish-olive with dark brown spots on its sides.

 These Animals That Start With K have large heads, wide mouths, and large eyes.
 These fish are known for their aggressive behavior and can often be seen chasing other fish away from their territory.